 2. Why does DDS need my telephone number?

-It is important for DDS to be able to call applicants regarding the status of their SAVE verification case.
-A DDS Representative will call you when a 2nd level verification response is received.
+It is important for DDS to be able to call applicants about the status of their SAVE verification case.
+Upon retrieval of a 2nd level verification response, a DDS representative will call you.

 3. Why didn't I receive a hard copy of my driver's license/permit/ID card in the mail?